HLasse/TextDescriptives/docs/readability.md

     *ARI = 4.71 × (n_chars / n_words) + 0.5 × (n_words / n_sentences) - 21.43*

 * **[Coleman-Liau index](https://en.wikipedia.org/wiki/Coleman%E2%80%93Liau_index)**, is a readability test that estimates the U.S. grade level needed to understand a text.
 It is based on the average number of letters per 100 words and the average number of sentences per 100 words.
-The formula is:
+The original formula is:

     *CLI = 0.0588 × L - 0.296 × S - 15.8*

     Where *L* is the average number of characters per 100 words and *S* is the average number of sentences per 100 words.
+In our implementation we average over the entire text instead of just 100 words.

 * **[Lix](https://en.wikipedia.org/wiki/Lix_(readability_test))**, or Lesbarhetsindex, is a readability measure that calculates a readability score based on the average sentence length and the percentage of long words (more than six characters) in the text.
 The formula is: